naninovel/docs/docs/api/index.md

 ; Offset over X-axis (pan) the camera by -3 units and offset over Y-axis by 1.5 units
 @camera offset:-3,1.5

-; Zoom-in the camera by 50%.
+; Set camera in perspective mode, zoom-in by 50% and move back by 5 units
-@camera zoom:0.5
+@camera ortho:false offset:,,-5 zoom:0.5

-; Rotate the camera by 10 degrees clock-wise
+; Set camera in orthographic mode and rotate by 10 degrees clock-wise
-@camera rotation:10
+@camera ortho:true rotation:10

-; All the above simultaneously animated over 5 seconds
+; Offset, zoom and rotate simultaneously animated over 5 seconds
 @camera offset:-3,1.5 zoom:0.5 rotation:10 time:5

 ; Instantly reset camera to the default state